Pecneb/Biztonsagi-Kamera-Projekt/README.md

 ## Modules:

   - `main.py`
       - The software can be started with the `main.py` file, that takes additional arguments.
-  - `kamera.py`
-      - The module can open videos or live camera feed, with the given source path.
   - `bgsub.py`
       - This module uses background subtraction to show motion.
   - `occipation.py`